The coronavirus outbreak is a rapidly developing situation and the most up-to-date information for people in the UK can be found on the NHS website.

 Do whatever physical activity you can manage.
 This might be a walk or run around your local area, or some yoga or an exercise video at home.
 Even if you aren’t able to do much exercise, try to break up the time you spend sitting down by walking around at home.

 Eat healthy meals, drink enough water, and try not to increase how much alcohol you drink.
-If you smoke, now is a great time to give up as smoking raises the risk from coronavirus.
-You can find out more about quitting here.

 It’s really important to keep in touch with friends and family.
 You can send texts or emails, call people on the phone or use video chat to stay in touch with people who are important to you.

-Even if you're not in the shielding group, if you meet certain criteria you can now access support from the NHS volunteer responders.
+Even if you're not in the shielding group, if you meet certain criteria you can access support from the NHS volunteer responders.
 They can do things like helping you with shopping, getting prescriptions or just checking in to see how you are doing.

 You can request this support online or by calling 0808 196 3646 if: